snare/scruffy/README.md

 	>>> c.someguy.name
 	Some Guy

-It's worth noting that items return by either method are instances of `ConfigNode` and the data is not looked up from the root dictionary until it is either cast to a basic Python type like `int`, or compared against some other value using a comparison operator:
+It's worth noting that items returned by either method are instances of `ConfigNode` and the data is not looked up from the root dictionary until it is either cast to a basic Python type like `int`, or compared against some other value using a comparison operator:

 	>>> type(c.something)
 	<class 'scruffy.config.ConfigNode'>